For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

 The lady in purple speaks about her relationship to dance and men.
-She deliberately chooses to dance with men who don't speak English, pops pills, and uses dance as an escape from reality.
+She deliberately chooses to dance with men who do not speak English, pops pills, and uses dance as an escape from reality.
 Then she meets a man who she gave everything: dance, fear, hope and scars.
 She admits she was ready to die, but now is ready to be herself and accept love.
 She pleads, "lemme love you just like i am / a colored girl/ i'm finally bein real".